F1LT3R/multi-agent-flow/templates/REPORT.md

    - **Suggested Fixes**: Concrete, actionable next steps with file names and line numbers
    - **Manual Actions**: Anything the user needs to do (e.g., set API keys, install dependencies)
    - **Next Iteration Focus**: What to prioritize in the next run

-4. **Return the complete report as your final message**

-   IMPORTANT: Do NOT attempt to save files yourself.
-   The orchestrator will automatically save your report to:
-   - `./stories/LAST_RUN_REPORT.md` (canonical version for future agents)
-   - `./stories/{timestamp}_REPORT_r{flowRunCount}.md` (timestamped archive)

-   Simply return the full markdown report content.
-The orchestrator handles all file operations.

 # Important: Report Context for Future Runs